XwX-J0sh/CuteComputerCritters/README.md

 * Springboot v3.4.4
 * Node.js
 * MariaDB as the database
+* Websocket v2.1

 Misc:
 * Dockers for Containerizing
 * Maven as the build-tool
-* Cypress for e2e tests
+* Cypress for e2e tests (bundled node version is 20.18.1)

 ## Getting Started